 All of this, of course, is just another one of Kanade's sadistic ploys to manipulate Kinjiro to do her bidding.
 What's a guy like Kinjiro to do, as he suffers from an incurable phobia of women, while surrounded by hot chicks whose goal in life is to torture his hapless soul?"EVIDENCE FOR:

 is amusing enough in itself, but the emergence of newcomer Usami halfway through this volume is a real shakeup.
 Even her first appearance comes with great fanfare: riding atop a motor scooter, chewing on a piece of toast, and crashing into Kinjiro from around the corner.
 It only gets crazier from there, as Usami isn't afraid to inflict bodily harm on the poor boy, and she clearly doesn't mind twisting him into her evil little schemes.
 Still, the ongoing circus between Kinjiro, Kanade and Konoe continues to be the core of this series—the two girls taking over his house, and Konoe's misguided efforts to get close to him, all lead to plenty of amusing embarrassments.
 Attractive character designs are another strong point, with fanservice

 tries its best at comedy through humiliation, it keeps on picking scenarios that are already totally played out in the genre.
 Maid versus butler contests?
 Showers and dressing rooms?
 That doesn't even take an ounce of creative thought; everyone knows you can get an automatic laugh out of an awkward teenage boy gazing upon a half-dressed girl.
 And speaking of male gazing, those half-dressed moments are the only time the artwork steps up its game—the rest of the time it's as bland as can be, with generic school and home settings and standard character poses.
 Just draw their faces and figures, show them talking to each other, and apparently we're done.
 This volume also lags behind the first on serious character development: there are no heart-to-heart moments like last time, just a lot of jabbing at Kinjiro to see how much he can stand to be around pretty girls.
 Kanade shares a special moment with him, but it's superficial at best.
 Usami does take the story in a new direction, but it's a direction that treats the characters as pawns in an over-hyped love polygon—no real emotions, just flirtation and gossip.
+FINAL VERDICT:

 Usami practically saves this one from getting an even worse grade than it does.
 Bland art, a shallow storyline, and uncreative comedy situations get a C-

-(by Oh! great, Viz Media, $17.99)
+(by Oh! great, Viz Media, $17.99)FROM THE BACK COVER:

 "The ancient struggle of the gods comes to an epic conclusion as Susano-o is reborn and the sun goddess Amaterasu awakens within Maya.
 What does Mitsuomi stand to gain by facing down Susano-o?
 How will Masataka endure his greatest challenge?
 As Soichiro absorbs tremendous amounts of ki, what role will he play in this last great fight?
 And can Maya withstand the agony of her transformation and see her friends through to the end of the battle?
 All fates will be revealed in this final volume of Tenjo Tenge

 wraps everything up in satisfying fashion, making sure that fans get one last mind-blowing fight, all the major characters are accounted for, and the balance of supernatural power is restored.
 But even as it hurtles toward the inevitable, the plot manages a few surprises.
 Mitsuomi and Nagi's confrontation atop the Takayanagi building ends with a mysterious (rather than decisive) result, immortal übervillain Sohaku isn't quite finished with his business, and a friend's heartbreaking sacrifice at the end suggests that the series is about more than just "wanting to be stronger."
 Indeed, the closing chapters are full of dramatic statements about fate and friendship, while an unexpected Tekken

 syndrome, reaching an "ending" about four different times with epilogue after epilogue.
 Some of it ties up loose ends, but a lot of it is just fluff—a supporting character stepping in to offer some poetic but meaningless parting words.
 The series may have deep and dramatic things to say about fate, conflict, and humanity versus the gods, but it doesn't arrange those thoughts well.
 Even the artwork, which strives to be as beautiful as possible, sometimes backfires on itself: the supernaturally-driven fight scenes get lost in their own flashiness, with blasts of ki and exploding walls obscuring the action.
+FINAL VERDICT:

 Not the greatest, but good enough.
 The plot sometimes gets clouded by its own sense of self-importance, but spectacular fight scenes and a satisfying finish earn it a B-

-(by Kami Garcia and Margaret Stohl, art by Cassandra Jean, Yen Press, $16.99)
+(by Kami Garcia and Margaret Stohl, art by Cassandra Jean, Yen Press, $16.99)FROM THE BACK COVER:

 "Ethan Wate, who has been counting the months until he can escape from Gatlin, is haunted by dreams of a beautiful girl he has never met.
 When Lena Duchannes—a girl unlike anyone Jackson High has ever seen—moves into the town's oldest and most infamous plantation, Ethan is inexplicably drawn to her and determined to unocver the connection between them.

 In a town with no surprises, one secret could change everything."EVIDENCE FOR:

 , a story with enough gravitas that it feels like it was carved out from an ancient fairy tale.
 The secret to the book's success lies in the way it draws from rich cultural sources—the American South, centuries-old witchcraft, and good old folklorical monsters.
 The supernatural aspect also succeeds because it chooses subtlety over spectacle: mind-reading, time-traveling visions, and prophetic dreams all play key roles, rather than just blowing things up (although some of that happens too).
 The story's doomsday-countdown format also keeps the tension alive in the middle chapters, where other tales sometimes find themselves stuck for ideas.
 And tying it all together is the Big Idea: are good and evil predetermined, or can we be agents of our own fate?
 The sketchy, hand-drawn art gives each page an edgy vibe, similar to the free-flowing style of Natsume Ono

 and then that's it.
 What the...?)
 But that's often what happens when trying to squeeze a prose novel into a single graphic novel.
 These challenges also lead to a bloated final battle, trying to dish out tons of visual fireworks and running overly long as a result.
 The hand-drawn art also lacks polish—backgrounds and inanimate objects would have benefited from a ruler, or even better, a technical assistant who could draw cars and furniture accurately.
-Even some of the shading and effects look hastily scribbled in, and the last thing anyone wants for a beautiful work like this is for it to look like a rush job.
+Even some of the shading and effects look hastily scribbled in, and the last thing anyone wants for a beautiful work like this is for it to look like a rush job.FINAL VERDICT: